Phil Evans, Chair

-Having worked for 25 years in the public sector, I recently started my own business supporting small health and social care organisations to build learning & development and improvement solutions which will enable them to continue to deliver great care into the future.
+Having worked for 25 years in the public sector, I now have my own business which supports small health and social care organisations to build learning & development and improvement solutions into their business models so that they can continue to deliver great care into the future.
 I strongly believe that together we can create great things and build a strong community.

-I joined the Community Council in 2019.
-Being part of the Trust helps me to give back to the community I have lived in for nearly 23 years and to create something that will hopefully make a difference to all.
+I love being part of the Trust as it helps me to give back to the community I lived in for nearly 23 years and enables me to help create something that will hopefully make a difference to all.

 Originally from Glasgow, but educated in England (hence the accent).
 Following an operational management career in logistics and supply chain management I have spent the last 20+ years advising organizations and coaching individuals on achieving business excellence through effective training, education and learning.